Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 Black History Parade

 We were thrilled to see so many of our residents supporting the parade and unity festival.
 Happy Black History Month!
-Special thanks to the Orange County Car Club for the ride – contact Victor to rent your beautiful Impala today!
+Special thanks to the Orange County Car Club for the ride!

-Tet Celebrations (SA Tet Festival, UVSA Tet Festival)
+Tet Celebrations (Santa Ana Tet Festival and UVSA Tet Festival)

 Lunar New Year Festivities Recap: Embracing the Lunar New Year was truly remarkable!
 I enthusiastically participated in various celebrations both within and beyond the city, marking the arrival of the Year of the Dragon.
 Extending warm wishes to all who partake in this culturally significant event, may your Lunar New Year be filled with joy and prosperity!